charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ####Cartographic interaction
 Interactive maps: dialog between a human and map [@Roth] [@Roth] examines when cartographic interaction positively supports work.
 Interactivity is not always beneficial to the map, but relevant for users who wish to customize the communicated information to their particular interests, also relevant to overcome some cartographic problematics [@Roth] (see for example :renvoi uncertainty todo).
 Another point that interactivity helps achieving is enhancing the user's involvment with the map, by offering a sense of control over the experience [@Roth]###Comparing multiple versions of spatial data (runs)
+ Summarizing results of mutiples model outputs that consists in multi-dimensional spatial data is often necessary, wheter the multiplicity of outputs correspond to various scenarios or a sensitivity analysis.

 ####Maps displays
 For the examination of (dis)agreement between two maps, simple and efficent strategies suggests to show the two maps next to each other; or to substract one map to another to display the change map.
 (Typically change maps uses diverging colorscheme, two colors representing respectively increase and decrease, and the intensity gradient reflects the amount of change >> Examples : Fig 12, http://www.sciencedirect.com/science/article/pii/S0198971514000714)